-The original 18th century farmhouse – known as the Heritage Center – serves as a home for Coastal Rivers, a base for many of our educational programs, and a visitor center with interpretive displays about the natural history of the area.
+The original 18th century farmhouse serves as Coastal Rivers’ Nature Center, a visitor center with interpretive displays about the natural history of the area.
 Mounts of local birds and mammals, a salt water fish tank with local species from the estuary, touch tables and more help provide a fuller sense of the estuary and its denizens.

-The Heritage Center’s conference room is also often available for non-profit meeting space – just ask us.
+The Nature Center’s conference room is also often available for non-profit meeting space.
+Call 207-563-1393 or email firstname.lastname@example.org for more information.
 While we welcome small donations to defray cleaning costs, we make the facility available free of charge.
-The Heritage Center is open weekdays from 9 a.m. to 4:30 p.m.
-Visitors are welcome.
-We are at 110 Belvedere Road in Damariscotta (directions).

 Plans for restoration of freshwater wetlands at Great Salt Bay Farm were realized in the summer of 1997.
 In earlier days, when this was a working farm, a large freshwater marsh below the farm house was ditched and drained to increase the acreage available for growing crops.
 However, removal of much of the water greatly diminished the value of the wetland as wildlife habitat.